SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 22 July, 2024
+### 📅 Tuesday, 23 July, 2024
 ------
 ### Events
 ------
+Sure, here are some notable events in the USA that occur on July 23rd:

+- **Gorgeous Grandma Day**: A day to celebrate and honor the contributions of grandmothers.

+- **National Vanilla Ice Cream Day**: Celebrating one of the most popular ice cream flavors in the country.

-Certainly!
-Here are some notable events that have occurred on July 22 in the USA:
+Some historical events that occurred on July 23 in the past:

-- **1991**: Jeffrey Dahmer is arrested in Milwaukee, Wisconsin.
-Dahmer, later known as the Milwaukee Cannibal, was a serial killer responsible for the murders of 17 young men and boys from 1978 to 1991.
-- **2006**: The first-ever Twitter message ("just setting up my twttr") was sent by co-founder Jack Dorsey.
--
+- **1962 - First live television broadcast via satellite**: The first live transatlantic television signal was broadcast using the
 ### Positive Qoute
 ------
-"Believe in the magic within you! 🌟✨ You are capable of amazing things! 💪😊"
+"Every day is a new beginning 🌅.
+Take a deep breath, smile 😊, and start again with a heart full of hope 💖."